-TROPICS Satellite Validation Module: This experiment is designed to calibrate and validate temperature, moisture, and precipitation measurements obtained from the new TROPICS Pathfinder satellite.
-These profiles will be compared to NOAA P-3 and NOAA G-IV aircraft observations, whose flight patterns will be coordinated in space and time with overpasses from the satellite.
+TROPICS Satellite Validation Module: This experiment is designed to calibrate and validate temperature, moisture, and precipitation measurements obtained from the new NASA TROPICS smallsat satellites.
+These profiles will be compared to NOAA P-3 and G-IV aircraft observations, whose flight patterns will be coordinated in space and time with overpasses from the satellites.